docker/docs/docker-for-mac/edge-release-notes.md

 * Bug fixes and minor changes
   - Revert the default disk format to qcow2 for users running macOS 10.13 (High Sierra).
 There are confirmed reports of file corruption using the raw format which uses sparse files on APFS.
 This change only takes effect after a reset to factory defaults (from the Whale menu -> Preferences -> Reset).
 Related to [docker/for-mac#2625](https://github.com/docker/for-mac/issues/2625)
-  - DNS name `host.docker.internal` shoud be used for host resolution from containers.
+  - DNS name `host.docker.internal` should be used for host resolution from containers.
 Older aliases (still valid) are deprecated in favor of this one.
 (See https://tools.ietf.org/html/draft-west-let-localhost-be-localhost-06).
   - Kubernetes Load balanced services are no longer marked as `Pending`.
   - Fix hostPath mounts in Kubernetes.
   - Update Compose on Kubernetes to v0.3.0 rc4.
 Existing Kubernetes stacks will be removed during migration and need to be re-deployed on the cluster.